yashkhem1/RelateLM/README.md

 After that, setup **indic-trans** library using the instructions from [this](https://github.com/libindic/indic-trans) repository.<br>
 Also note that the pretraining has been done using Google Cloud TPUs so some of the code will be TPU-specific.
 ## Pretraining with MLM
 We need to create 2 new conda environments for Pretraining with BERT.
-We will make use of some code from Google BERT Repo (https://github.com/google-research/bert) along with our code.
+We will make use of some code from [Google BERT Repo](https://github.com/google-research/bert) along with our code.
 Pretraining BERT has 2 components:
-1. Preprocessing:
+1. Preprocessing: <br>
 (a) The current BERT Preprocessig code needs to run in Tensorflow v2.
 Create a new conda environment and set it up as follows:
 ```shell
 conda env create --name bert_preprocessing